shizmob/pydle/README.md

 **Q: How do I...?**

 Stop!
 Read the [documentation](http://pydle.readthedocs.org) first.
 If you're still in need of support, join us on IRC!
-We hang at `#kochira` on `irc.freenode.net`.
+We hang at `#pydle` on `irc.libera.chat`.
 If someone is around, they'll most likely gladly help you.

 License
 -------